MetPX/sarracenia/doc/sr3.1.rst

   class Log(Plugin):

     def on_filter(self,worklist):
-        for msg in worklist:
+        for msg in worklist.incoming:
             logger.info( "msg/log received: %s " % msg )
         return worklist

-It's a normal python class, declared as a child of the self.plugin.Plugin type.
+It's a normal python class, declared as a child of the sarracenia.flowcb.FlowCB class.
 The methods (function names) in the plugin describe when those routines will be called.
 For more details consult the `Programmer's Guide <Prog.rst>`_